|A Restoring Family Links camp is set up in a refugee camp in Kenya, Africa.|

 “The clients we reconnect successfully are always thanking us and I always feel like saying, I really didn’t do much.
 But if you think about it, this one little action changed their lives.
 It’s a really fantastic service,” he says.
 “This is an opportunity to work locally and make an impact globally.”

-If you can’t make it to the Open House and are interested in becoming an IS case worker, please visit Red Cross Dallas to learn how to become a volunteer and tell us you’re interested in International Services.
+If you are interested in becoming an IS case worker, please visit Red Cross DFW to learn how to become a volunteer and tell us you’re interested in International Services.